-This confidence interval estimates that the analyte's true concentration is between -0.12 ppm and 1.46 ppm.
-Including a negative concentration within the confidence interval should lead you to reevaluate your data or your conclusions.
-A closer examination of your data may convince you that the standard deviation is larger than expected, making the confidence interval too broad, or you may conclude that the analyte's concentration is too small to report with confidence.
+This confidence interval suggests that the analyte's true concentration lies within the range of -0.12 ppm to 1.46 ppm.
+Including a negative concentration within the confidence interval should lead you to reevaluate your data or conclusions.
+A closer examination of your data may convince you that the standard deviation is larger than expected, making the confidence interval too broad, or you may conclude that the analyte's concentration is too small to detect accurately.

-Here is a second example of why you should closely examine your data: results obtained on samples drawn at random from a normally distributed population must be random.
-If the results for a sequence of samples show a regular pattern or trend, then the underlying population either is not normally distributed or there is a time-dependent determinate error.
-For example, if we randomly select 20 pennies and find that the mass of each penny is greater than that for the preceding penny, then we might suspect that our balance is drifting out of calibration.
+Here is a second example of why you should closely examine your data.
+The results for samples drawn from a normally distributed population must be random.
+If the results for a sequence of samples show a regular pattern or trend, then the underlying population may not be normally distributed, or there may be a time-dependent determinate error.
+For example, if we randomly select 20 pennies and find that the mass of each penny is larger than that for the preceding penny, we might suspect that our balance is drifting out of calibration.